 The Bottom Line

-Poor customer service has a negative impact on any type of business.
+Poor customer service both web chat and phone has a negative impact on any type of business.
 However, small businesses which rely on repeat sales and positive feedback for their success are affected most of all.
 While large corporations can exist with this and have new customers instead of those who have left, small companies will lose their market share.
 So what happens to companies which deliver poor customer service?

 - Loss of loyal customers